Sananes/animations/README.md

 Limitations
 ===========

-Since this uses Digital Fusions' visible plugin, the same limitations apply to this also.
-In that it will not check for visibility in nested scrollable areas, only on the main viewport (window object).
+Since this uses Digital Fusions' visible plugin, the same limitations apply to this also, in that it will not check for visibility in nested scrollable areas, only on the main viewport (window object).
-Animations executing on elements entering the viewport will not work if JavaScript is disabled, it will just display the element normal.
+Animations executing on elements entering the viewport will not work if JavaScript is disabled, it will just display the element normally.
 Animations are currently limited to desktops with a screensize of 960px and higher, however Triggers and Hovers will work on the majority of touch devices.